bretthop/projectchooser/README.md

 Known issues
 --------------

-* Some backend code is still in one file (main.py)
-* There is no way (through the application) to delete Votes or Proposals
+* There is no way (through the application) to delete Proposals
-* A user can not un-vote
+* The JSON encoding is not bullet-proof, some objects may not be encoded correctly (I'm on the hunt for a library)

 Glossary
 --------------